Car Seat Safety and Distracted Driving

 According to the CDC, motor vehicle accidents are the leading cause of death for children in the U.S. Thousands of children are at risk because they are not buckled up.

-Infants (birth to 1 year)
+Babies (birth to 1 year)

 The infant car seat should: